Unlocking Your VO₂max Potential: The Key to Better Running Performance

 …so your sessions evolve as your fitness grows.

-4. It balances the week for you
+4. It Balances the Week for You

 VO₂max intervals sit alongside threshold, CS work, and easy runs in a way that prevents overload and keeps recovery in check.

-Sample VO₂max sessions RPP can create
+Sample VO₂max Sessions RPP Can Create

-5×5 minutes @ 92–96% of vVO₂max 2–3 minutes easy jog
+5×5 minutes @ 92–96% of vVO₂max with 2–3 minutes easy jog

-4×8 minutes @ 90–95% of CS2 minutes recovery
+4×8 minutes @ 90–95% of CS with 2 minutes recovery

-3 sets of 10×30s “on” / 15s “off” @ controlled 3K pace 2–3 minutes between sets
+3 sets of 10×30s “on” / 15s “off” @ controlled 3K pace with 2–3 minutes between sets

-You get the aerobic stimulus the research highlights, without accidentally designing a speed session, a threshold session, or a death-march session in disguise.
+You get the aerobic stimulus the research highlights without accidentally designing a speed session, a threshold session, or a death-march session in disguise.

-If you want a bigger engine — the kind that supports faster race paces at every distance — you need:
+Most runners think they’re doing VO₂max training, but most aren’t.
+If you want a bigger engine—the kind that supports faster race paces at every distance—you need:

 Enough time at the right intensity